-3.5.1 Request injury status When competitors injure themselves and applies for the single penalty, the National Ski Association must apply to the FIS within 3 weeks for the approval of a single penalty using the official form "Single Penalty" and submitting a medical certificate.
+3.5.1 Request injury status

+When competitors injure themselves and apply for the single penalty, the National Ski Association must apply to FIS within 3 weeks after the day of the injury or medical operation for the approval of a single penalty using the official form "Single Penalty" and submitting a medical certificate.

+The medical certificate must contain an estimation of the length of the injury.
 If the status as injured is approved and according to the valid FIS points at the date of injury there will be added a penalty of 22%, but minimum 4 points respectively maximum 26 points to the original FIS points before the injury break.
-As soon as the competitor started at a FIS competition she/he will lose her/his injury status.
+As soon as the competitor starts at a FIS competition, she/he will lose her/his injury status.

 3.5.1.1.
+Conditions

-Conditions Competitors must remain registered as active with the FIS to maintain injury protection.
+Competitors must remain registered as active with the FIS to maintain injury protection.

 3.5.1.2.
+Duration

-Duration The injury status can be applied for maximum 365 days.
-If the injury is longer, the National Ski Association has to apply for the injury status again with a written request and medical certificate to FIS.
+The injury status shall start on the day of the injury or medical operation.
+The injury status can be applied for maximum 365 days.
+The medical certificate must contain an estimated date of return to competition.
+The injury status is not extended automatically.
+If the injury is longer, the National Ski Association must apply for the injury status again with a written request and medical certificate to FIS.